 Most polyps do not cause symptoms.
 When they do, the most common symptom is bleeding from the rectum.
 A large polyp may cause cramps, abdominal pain, obstruction, or intussusception (one segment of the intestine slides into another, much like the parts of a telescope).
 Large polyps with tiny fingerlike projections that can be seen only with a microscope (called villous adenomas) may excrete water and salts, causing excessive watery diarrhea that may result in low levels of potassium in the blood (hypokalemia).
 Rarely, a rectal polyp on a long stalk drops down and dangles through the anus.

 A doctor may be able to feel polyps by inserting a gloved finger into the rectum, but usually polyps are discovered when colonoscopy is done to examine the entire large intestine.
 This complete and reliable examination is done because more than one polyp is often present and any may be cancerous.
-Colonoscopy also allows a doctor to do a biopsy (removal of a tissue sample for examination under a microscope) of any area that appears cancerous and remove polyps.
+During colonoscopy, any polyps seen are removed and evaluated for possible cancer.

 People who have bluish black spots on their lips or in their mouth and/or have 2 or more polyps in their digestive tract or a family history of Peutz-Jeghers syndrome should have a blood test to determine whether they have this disorder.

 Once people are diagnosed with Peutz-Jeghers syndrome, doctors recommend they have regular tests to detect the various cancers that can develop with this disorder.

 Doctors generally recommend removing all polyps from the large intestine and rectum because of their potential to become cancerous.
 Polyps are removed during a colonoscopy procedure using a cutting instrument or an electrified wire loop.
 If a polyp cannot be removed during colonoscopy, abdominal surgery may be needed.